Bruin-Dev/Intelygenz/services/gateway-monitor/README.md

 A gateway is considered to be having issues if the tunnel count drops by a significant amount within a short period of time.

 # Overview
-Every few minutes we get two snapshots of the status of all gateways from each VeloCloud host for two different time intervals.
+Every few minutes we get the status metrics of all gateways from each VeloCloud host for a recent amount of time.
-A gateway is considered to be having issues if its tunnel count on the second snapshot is significantly lower than on the first one.
-For each unhealthy gateway we call a ServiceNow endpoint that automatically creates, re-opens and/or adds a note to a ticket.
+If the tunnel count of a gateway was significantly lower than average at any point during this period, we call a ServiceNow endpoint that automatically creates or re-opens a ticket for that gateway.

 # Capabilities used
 - [Velocloud bridge](../velocloud-bridge/README.md)